-- Check the wheel bearing for damage and wear. - If the wheel bearing is damaged or worn: - Change the wheel bearing. - Clean and grease the shaft seal rings 1 and contact surface 1 of the spacers.
+- Check the wheel bearing for damage and wear.

+- " If the wheel bearing is damaged or worn:

+- Change the wheel bearing. 🔌

+- Clean and grease the shaft seal rings 1 and contact surface 3 of the spacers.

-Long-life grease ( p.
-97)
+Long-life grease (p.
+96)

-- Insert the spacers. - Lift the front wheel into the fork, position it, and insert the wheel spindle.
+- Insert the spacers.

+Lift the front wheel into the fork, position it, and insert the wheel spindle.

 Mount and tighten screw 2.
-Guideline

-Screw, front wheel spindle M24x1.5 45 Nm (33.2 lbf ft) (33.2 IDI IL)
+Screw, front wheel spindleM24x1.545 Nm(33.2 lbf ft) --- --

-- Activate the hand brake lever multiple times until the brake linings are in contact with the brake disc. - Remove the motorcycle from the lift stand. ( p.
-34) - Pull the front brake and compress the fork powerfully a few times. - ✓ The fork legs straighten. - Tighten screws 3.
+- Activate the hand brake lever multiple times until the brake linings are in contact with the brake disc. - - Pull the front brake and compress the fork powerfully a few times.
+The fork legs straighten. - Tighten screws 3.